musheersid098/Job-Board-DBMS/README.md.txt

 lib/      -> JDBC driver (ojdbc6.jar)

 THINGS TO HAVE:
 - Since this uses the University Oracle DB, a connection to TMU must be established (VPN or WIFI).
+- To clone this project, you must install  GIT.
+You may do so here: git-scm.com